micbay/RaceTimerAndController/README.md

     b = tempo, beats per minute (default = 63bpm)
       Allowed Values = 25, 28, 31, 35, 40, 45, 50, 56, 63, 70, 80, 90, 100, 112, 125, 140, 160, 180, 200, 225, 250, 285, 320, 355, 400, 450, 500, 565, 635, 715, 800 and 900
     ```
-  - **Notes** - the last part of the RTTTL string is a comma seperated list of encoded notes using a duration-note-octave and optional dot, pattern.
+  - **Notes** - the last part of the RTTTL string is a comma separated list of encoded notes using a duration-note-octave and optional dot, pattern.
     ```
     Tone Pattern: duration-note-octave(.)
     . an optional dotted note is 1.5 x duration